 There are scams aplenty

-• Follower or like scams: This is where the messenger promises that, for a low fee, they’ll boost your followers or video likes to make you look like a TikTok star.
+- Follower or like scams: This is where the messenger promises to boost your followers or video likes for a low fee, making you appear like a TikTok star.
 Just block them and report them for spam.

-• Phishing scams: Don’t click links.
+- Phishing scams: Don’t click links.
 Just don’t do it.
-Scammers can use the links to download malware to your phone that can steal private information.
+Scammers can use these links to download malware onto your phone, which can steal private information.

 Compare the best internet security products